gavinhoward/bc/manuals/build.md

 itself:

 * `dc`'s lexer and parser are *tiny* compared to `bc`'s.
-* `dc` does not have much extra code for runtime.
+* `dc` does not have much extra code in the interpreter.
-* History has a lot of const data for supporting UTF-8 terminals.
+* History has a lot of const data for supporting `UTF-8` terminals.

 The next biggest user is `dc`, so if just `bc` is needed, the size can be reduced to 89 kb (88,624 bytes) with history and 76 kb (76,256 bytes) without